 About our Common Courses

 The Research Master Classics shares two Common Courses with Assyriology, Egyptology and Hebrew and Aramaic Studies (the other Classics and Ancient Civilizations specializations).
-These courses are geared towards connecting the various disciplines and cross-fertilising work in your own specialisation.
-Students of all specialisations examine cultural phenomena that transcend their own discipline and engage in discussions with fellows from neighbouring fields.
-Since classes in the research master level always follow recent trends in research, specific topics presented in the Common Courses may change every year.
+These courses are geared towards connecting the various disciplines and cross-fertilizing work in your own specialization.
+Students are invited to examine cultural phenomena that transcend their own discipline and engage in discussions with fellows from neighbouring fields.
+Since classes in the Research Master level always follow recent trends in research, specific topics presented in the Common Courses may change every year.

 Tutorial and Elective

 Next to the Common Courses, you will follow a tutorial which serves as a first step in the planning of your thesis.
-Additionally, you take another elective course within your specialisation area.
+Additionally, you take another elective course within your specialization area.

 Thesis and Thesis Seminar

 In the fourth semester, you are expected to start writing your thesis.
-In addition to individual guidance by your supervisor, the Seminar Thesis Presentation and Research Proposal will bolster up your work on the thesis by training you in specific writing and presentation skills.
+In addition to individual guidance by your supervisor, the Research Career seminar will bolster up your work on the thesis by training you in specific writing and presentation skills.
 You will also learn, based on your thesis preparation, how to write a research proposal on the basis of academic requirements used by the Dutch Research Council (NWO).
 Moreover, you will learn how to the process of blind peer-review works and how to write a paper that is admissible to a peer-reveiwed journal.